 3. Learn to emotionally self-regulate.
 TRE helps you learn what your “edge” is, physically, mentally, and emotionally, through an emphasis on mindful awareness of your internal experience.
 It also helps you become more empowered because you have the choice and physical ability to stop at any time.
 This is an especially important resource if you are a trauma survivor who has undergone situations where you felt powerless over your internal state or external situation.
 TRE also helps you monitor and influence your internal state, making it a strong self-regulation practice by putting the power back into your hands not only during TRE practice but also in emotionally tough times in daily life.

 4. Become mindful of your patterns.
 TRE is also a platform for you to become more familiar with your personal patterns.
 For example, if you struggle with concentration in daily life, feel tense in new situations, or space out, for example, these patterns are likely to play out in your TRE practice.
-Thus, TRE builds mindful awareness of patterns which may not be serving you so you can discover and adopt new ones.
+Thus, TRE builds mindful awareness of patterns that may not be serving you so you can discover and adopt new ones.